marcusportmann/devops/README.md

    e.g. kafka-local-dev-mirrormaker-01.local where the *platform* is kafka, the *platform_instance* is local, the *environment* is dev (Development), the *platform_component* is mirrormaker, and the *instance_id* is 01.

+### Cluster Naming Convention

+Platform clusters in the config.yaml file, for example a particular Kafka cluster, are named according to the following naming convention:

+**platform_instance**_**environment***

+e.g. local_dev, digital_prod, digital_dr, local_1_dev, local_2_dev, etc.

+The benefit of this approach is that clusters associated with different environments can be referenced in the same file in order to connect them, e.g. production and DR clusters where replication needs to be configured between these clusters.

 ## Ports